9:30 AM - 1:00 PM, 4:30 PM - 9:00 PM

 Hypersalivation | Why is my mouth producing so much saliva suddenly

-Hypersalivation, also known as sialorrhea or ptyalism, is the excessive production of saliva.
-While mild drooling may not seem serious, persistent hypersalivation can interfere with eating, speaking, swallowing, and even social confidence.
+Hypersalivation – also known as sialorrhea or ptyalism – is the excessive production or accumulation of saliva in the mouth.
+While a little drooling during sleep is common for most people, persistent or unexplained excessive saliva can interfere with eating, speaking, swallowing, and even your social confidence.

 What Is Hypersalivation?